How To Become A Dog Groomer: A Comprehensive Guide

 Dog Groomer Education

-While no state currently requires a formal education for dog trainers, these options can help you gain the foundational knowledge and experience you need to do the job well.
-Each one has a different cost and have different lengths to get you into a grooming career.
+Typically, only a high school diploma is required to work as a dog groomer.
+While no state currently requires a formal education for dog groomers, there are options to help you gain the foundational knowledge and experience needed to do the job well.
+This knowledge will include working with different dog breeds, learning technical skills, executing safety procedures, and more.
+Each one has a different cost and a different time commitment to become a pet groomer.

 Hands-On School (2-5 Months)

-Because hands-on schools offer such high quality education, they’re also the most expensive and time-consuming option.
-In the long run, though, groomers with formal training are more likely to land high-paying jobs in the field, so it’s worth the initial investment.
+Because hands-on schools offer such high quality education, they're also the most expensive and time-consuming option.
+Nonetheless, pet groomers who have completed training programs are more likely to land high-paying jobs in the field.
+This makes the initial investment worth it for many.

 Mentorship (Timeline Varies)